Return to news

 The table with results in an EPD show the environmental profile of a product.

 In order to ensure validity, EPDs can be verified.
-Depending on the purpose and region, verified versions are applied for so-called EPD databases.
+Depending on the purpose and region, verified versions are applied for so-called EPD databases, hosted by program operators.
 Examples are Environdec, or the Dutch ‘Nationale Milieu Database’.
 LCA experts that are allowed for verification are listed on these database websites.
 After verification, the documents are valid for an average period of five years.

 How do we develop an EPD?